What You Need to Know About Automotive and Watercraft Service Attendant

 - Clean windshields.

-Skills Needed to be an Automotive & Watercraft Service Attendant
+What Every Automotive & Watercraft Service Attendant Should Know

 When polled, Automotive and Watercraft Service Attendants say the following skills are most frequently used in their jobs: